wx-chevalier/Awesome-Lists-and-CheatSheets/ServerSideApplication/ApiRPC/GraphQL/GraphQL-OpenSource-Links.md

 * [PostGraphile #Project#](https://github.com/graphile/postgraphile): A GraphQL API created by reflection over a PostgreSQL schema.

+## Utility

+* [dataloader #Project#](https://github.com/facebook/dataloader): DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.

 # Client

 * [Apollo Client #Project#](https://github.com/apollographql/apollo-client): A fully-featured, production ready caching GraphQL client for every UI framework and GraphQL server.

-# Utility

-* [dataloader #Project#](https://github.com/facebook/dataloader): DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various backends and reduce requests to those backends via batching and caching.

-- [sql-to-graphql #Project#](https://github.com/rexxars/sql-to-graphql): Generate GraphQL schemas and server based on SQL table structure.